-Data Service - This element allows an application to choose between three types of reliability for each data packet sent: unreliable, time-constrained reliable, and reliable.
-In unreliable packet service, the service provider does not guarantee in any way the delivery of that packet.
-In time-constrained reliable service, the service provider guarantees that it will do its best

-(store the packet, request retransmissions, retransmit packets, etc.) in order to ensure that all receivers get that packet before the associated time expires.
-Finally, in reliable service the provider ensures that the packet will be delivered to all receivers.
-In this case, if the service provider is unable to deliver data to a specific receiver, it will notify the application of this fact.

-Session Service - This service element provides primitives to establish, manage, and terminate sessions.
-These can be one of three modes: open group, controlled open group, and closed group.
-In an open group any receiver is allowed to join the session, and the application is not informed of the identity of receivers.
-In a controlled open group any receiver is allowed to join, and the service provider will notify the application on every receiver that joins or leaves the multicast session.
-In both of the previously mentioned session modes, if a receiver joins a session after it has been initiated, the service provider will not resend data previously sent.
-In a closed group the application indicates to the service provider the identity of the receivers that must join the session.
-If one or more of the authorized receivers does not join the session, the service provider will notify its identity(ies) to the application.
-The provider will also inform the application of any receiver that leaves the session.
+- Data Service.
+This element allows an application to choose between three types of reliability for each data packet sent: unreliable, time-constrained reliable, and reliable.
+In the unreliable packet service, the service provider does not guarantee in any way the delivery of that packet.
+In the time-constrained reliable service, the service provider guarantees that it will do its best (store the packet, request retransmissions, retransmit packets, etc.) in order to ensure that all receivers get that packet before the associated time expires.
+Finally, in the reliable service, the provider assures that the packet will be delivered to all receivers.
+In this case, if the service provider is unable to deliver data to a specific receiver, it will notify the application of this fact. - Session Service.
+This service element provides primitives to establish, manage and terminate sessions.
+These can be of the following three modes, open group, controlled open group and closed group.
+In an Open Group any receiver is allowed to join the session and the application is not informed of the identity of receivers.
+In a Controlled Open Group any receiver is allowed to join and the service provider will notify the application on every receiver that joins or leaves the multicast session.
+In both of the previously mentioned session modes, if a receiver joins a session after it has been initiated, the service provider will not resend it data previously sent.
+In a Closed Group the application indicates to the service provider the identity of the receivers that must join the session.
+If one or more of the authorized receivers does not join the session, the service provider will notify its identit(y/ies) to the application.
+The provider will also inform of any receiver that leaves the session.
 Packets sent in the open group should have a time-constrained reliability or no reliability at all.
-Packets sent in the controlled open or closed group can be of any of the three reliability types.
+Packets sent in the controlled open group or in the closed group can be of any of the three reliability types.

-Flow Control Service - This service element will allow the source to adapt to the available end-to-end bandwidth of all receivers.
+• Flow Control Service.
+This service element will allow the source to adapt to the available end-toend bandwidth of all receivers.
 Additionally this service element is in charge of identifying the receiver(s) that are slowing down the throughput of the session in case where this situation arises.
 This is done only in controlled open group or closed group service modes.
 In case this event occurs, the application will be notified of the identity of the slower receivers, and it may choose to request their expulsion or to slow down the flow of data to accommodate it to the speed these receivers support.